Rupt/julia-random-generator-hashes/README.md

 In performing Item 2, I learned that there are better tools for achieving point 1, so I conclude this project with just the N-th item functions.
+Of course this "better" word is meaningless.
+Concretely, I mean that there are language ecosystems that offer faster compilation, faster execution (with or without compilation), stronger semantic guarantees (with regards to typing and immutability), fewer syntactic gimmicks, and more mature libraries.
+Julia is a great demonstration of LLVM's capabilities, but it is not alone.